ttntm/ttntm/src/now.md

 ## Other

 **Playing**:
+- Mass Effect Legendary Edt.
-- Finish: Chorus
+- Cyberpunk 2077
-- Start: Inside
+- Grid Legends

 **Watching**:
-- Archive 81
-- Cowboy Bebop (the original)
-- Pig
+- Better Call Saul
-- The Book of Boba Fett

 **Misc:**
 - Wait for temperatures to rise to